cmdevries/LMW-tree/README.md

 LMW-tree is a generic template library written in C++ that implements several algorithms that use the m-way nearest neighbor tree structre to store their data.
+See the related [PhD thesis](http://eprints.qut.edu.au/75862/) for more details on m-way nn trees.
 The algorithms and data structures are generic to support different data representations such as dense real valued and bit vectors, and sparse vectors.
 Additionally, it can index any object type that can form a prototype representation of a set of objects.